 - A processing fee of $500 USD per application will be required.

 - The fee is non-refundable and non-transferable.

 - The fee must be paid with the application in order to process the application.
-It must be paid by a money order drawn on a U.S. bank and made payable to LSU Health Shreveport.
+I

 - LSU Health Shreveport conducts security background checks and drug screening on all US Citizens and Permanent resident applicants.